sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 2. Select the **Startup** tab to review (and update, if necessary) the starting (current) balances for accounts and loans.
 This tab also includes a timeframe to generate results and whether or not to adjust results for expected inflation.
-3. Select the **Results** tab to see a number of charts and tables showing forecasted financial results over time.
+3. Select the **Forecast** tab to see a number of charts and tables showing forecasted financial results over time.

 The steps above would be repeated as new inputs are added or existing ones are changed.